Methodology

 Update cadence and data sources

-The regime engine runs every 30 minutes, 24 hours a day, 7 days a week.
+The regime engine runs every hour, 24 hours a day, 7 days a week.
 Each run ingests fresh price data, recomputes all six channels, recalculates the Composite Stress Score, and reclassifies every asset at every timeframe.

 Twelve Data